CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 CKA Exam Voucher: Use coupon DCUBE20 at checkout

-If you are planning to do CKS as well, buy it as a bundle to save $320.
+If you’re also planning to take the CKS exam, consider buying it as a bundle to save $382 (35% discount)

 Here are some things to keep in mind regarding the exam.